Connect

 Me

 Photo My name is Hubert Klein Ikkink, but I am also known as mrhaki.
-I am born in 1973 and live in Tilburg, The Netherlands, with my beautiful wife and three gorgeous children.
+I am born in 1973 and live in Tilburg, The Netherlands, with my three gorgeous children.

 In 2008 I wanted to have fun again when writing software.
 The larger projects I was working on were more about writing configuration XML files, tuning performance and less about real development in my eyes.
 So I started to look around and noticed Groovy as a very good language to learn about.
 I could still use existing Java code and libraries and can use my Groovy classes in Java.
 The learning curve isn't steep and to support my learning phase I wrote down interesting Groovy facts in my blog with the title Groovy Goodness.
 I post small articles with a lot of code samples to understand how to use Groovy.
 And since November 2011 I am also a DZone Most Valuable Blogger (MVB), where DZone also posts my blog items on their site.